Calciopoli: Inter Milan and Juventus

 About the scandal and subsequent trials, Agnelli said: "In 2006, the problem was equal treatment.
 In a circle of twenty clubs there was a way of behaving that emerged from the proceedings, but now the Juventus fan thinks he was the only one to pay because the others did the same things.
 And those [like Inter Milan] who have behaved in the same way can't go out with a scudetto in their pocket.
 We can't forget about all this.
 In Naples there're two criminal proceedings that are coming to an end, then there will be other degrees of judgment, but the court papers give an idea of what happened.
 When the whole process is completed, we will make a decision.
 Certainly, however, it makes no sense to speak of a statute of limitation if new facts emerge in the meantime."
 In 2018, Giovanni Cobolli Gigli, who became Juventus president after the scandal, stated that Inter Milan "deserved to be punished" for Calciopoli, and expressed regrets for the sporting trials, about which he said: "We were demoted to play the 2006–07 season in Serie B and accepted the ruling.
 The regret remains for a sporting trial that was, in my view, not conducted in the best way.
 Certain pieces of evidence were ignored, actually it's more accurate to say hidden, and the existence of other telephone wiretaps regarding different clubs wasn't made known at the time.
 Inter [Milan] too deserved to be punished for what emerged in the various conversations.
 The FIGC Prosecutor Palazzi said so.
 It all emerged when the matter missed the statute of limitations and it ended like that."

 The diatribe between Moratti and Moggi never ended, and continues to this day.
 In 2020, Moratti said: "Everything served to create the conditions to triumph, even the misadventures due to having to face a Juve who behaved as they did and fight against a wall that seemed unshakable.
 Then we managed to break through it, and thus find those satisfactions in which I had always believed but which at a certain point seemed impossible."
-Moggi recalled a sentence of the Court of Appeal stating that Inter Milan's Facchetti lobbied with the referees, and Palazzi, the federal prosecutor of the time, wrote that Inter Milan was the club that risked most of all, adding: "Moratti has lost another opportunity to shut up.
+Moggi recalled a sentence of the Court of Appeal stating that Inter Milan's Facchetti lobbied with the referees, and Palazzi, the federal prosecutor of the time, wrote that Inter Milan was the club that risked most of all, Moggi adding: "Moratti has lost another opportunity to shut up.
 He could celebrate in another way, and maybe those who asked him could ask him if one ruling counts more than another or if the law is really the same for everyone."
 Appealing to the code, Moggi stated: "Inter Milan was liable for Article 6, which is a sporting offence, Juventus was never liable for Article 6.
 It's good to remind the gentleman because nobody ever speaks for Juventus, so I do it.
 There're wiretaps in which Facchetti and Moratti ask a referee to let them win the match, I have never done these things."